cert-manager/print-your-cert/README.md

      sudo sysctl -w net.ipv4.ip_forward=1"
 ```

-Then, log into Tailscale using your personal GitHub Tailnet (e.g., `maelvls.github`) with
+Then, log into Tailscale using your personal GitHub Tailnet (e.g., `maelvls@github`) with
 the command:

 ```sh